 Wesley Reisz explains HTML5, demoing some of its most important features and highlighting some of the obstacles he met while working with it.

-Mark Haskamp supports the idea that source code is the design blueprint and entire the documentation of a software product.
+Mark Haskamp supports the idea that source code is the design blueprint and the entire documentation of a software product.

 CouchDB is a schema-free document database.
 But now that the NoSQL movement is in full swing, there are several document databases to choose from, so why choose Couch?
-Two things really set CouchDB apart from the rest: its map/reduce views and its RESTful API.
-Since the API is RESTful, you can easily use Couch from any platform that can talk HTTP.
-The benefits go way beyond that, though.

 Jim Duey demystifies monads through code examples written in Clojure, explaining what monads are, how they are used and how to write one.